dixitk13/dixitk13.github.io/markdowns/cisco.md

 I am currently working on a Web Application based on Flask, MongoDB, MySQL, React & Redux.

 - We use blueprintJS for UI Components and follow Airbnb standards for ECMAScript 6
-- I single-handedly have implemented a generic notification system which notifies based on the latest record, insufficient state, threshold levels, etc.
+- I have unilaterally implemented a generic notification system which notifies based on the latest record, insufficient state, threshold levels, etc.
 - Also designed an Admin System to grant access control for the entire organization.
 - Integrated cflow into automation code base system to achieve code-coverage.